After historic casino closure, gambling returns to Las Vegas

 “The past few months have presented our city with an unprecedented challenge,” said Derek Stevens, owner of two downtown Las Vegas casinos that were shuttered along with all gambling establishments in March.
 “We are excited to get our employees back to work and to welcome guests to the entertainment capital of the world.”

 The D Hotel and Casino, one of Stevens’ two downtown properties, had several dozen people waiting in line for the doors to open shortly after midnight.
-After guests had their temperatures checked at the door, the casino was quickly crowded with revelers and gamblers, albeit with dealers were wearing face masks or shields.
+After guests had their temperatures checked at the door, the casino was quickly crowded with revelers and gamblers, while the dealers wore face masks or shields.
+Even a bartender dancing on top of a bar in lingerie was donning a face mask.

+Mike Gebhardt a utility worker from Cincinnati, flew to Las Vegas Thursday morning with his sister and her fiance for a birthday trip on a surprisingly full flight.
+He walked the largely empty Las Vegas Strip before many of the casinos were scheduled to open.

+“It’s going to be a little different but that’s the way thing are now,” said Gebhardt, who described himself as a blackjack player.

 Wynn Resorts pushed back its planned opening to daylight hours in a nod to ongoing nighttime protests over George Floyd’s death in Minnesota.